Individual Patient-Level Data Sharing for Continuous Learning: A Strategy for Trial Data Sharing

 - Wilkinson, M. D., M. Dumontier, I. J. Aalbersberg, G. Appleton, M. Axton, A. Baak, N. Blomberg, J. W. Boiten, L. B. da Silva Santos, P. E. Bourne, J. Bouwman, A. J. Brookes, T. Clark, M. Crosas, I. Dillo, O. Dumon, S. Edmunds, C. T. Evelo, R. Finkers, A. Gonzalez-Beltran, A. J. Gray, P. Groth, C. Goble, J. S. Grethe, J. Heringa, P. A. ‘t Hoen, R. Hooft, T. Kuhn, R. Kok, J. Kok, S. J. Lusher, M. E. Martone, A. Mons, A. L. Packer, B. Persson, P. Rocca-Serra, M. Roos, R.

 - International Committee of Medical Journal Editors.
 2018.
-Clinical trials: Registration and data sharing. http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html#two (accessed June 13, 2019).
+Clinical trials: Registration and data sharing.
+Available at: http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html#two (accessed June 13, 2019).

 - External guidance on the implementation of the European Medicines Agency policy on the publication of clinical data for medicinal products for human use.
 2017.
 The Netherlands: European Medicines Agency.